srimanbadhri/Python-Lesson/_episodes/02-starting-with-data.md

 ## Quickly Creating Summary Counts in Pandas

-Let's next count the number of samples for each species.
+Let's next count the number of births for each year.
 We can do this in a few ways, but we'll use groupby combined with **a count() method**.

 ```python